 Author, Educator, and Graphic Designer

-Cindy Lynn Sawyer is a writer, designer, creative planner, adventurer and lover of all things chocolate.
+Cindy Lynn Sawyer is a writer, designer, creative planner, adventurer, and lover of all things chocolate.
 As CEO of Duh Moments (a self-inflicted title), she finds herself experiencing more than her fair share of embarrassing situations.
-It pairs nicely with her directionally-challenged superpowers, giving her the not-so-supernatural ability to turn the wrong way 100-percent of the time.
+This title pairs nicely with her directionally-challenged superpowers, giving her the not-so-supernatural ability to turn the wrong way 100 percent of the time.

-In spite of the oddities in life, she has discovered that God works through both the big and little “duh” moments.
-And amidst the unanswered questions, surprising twists, embarrassing moments and unexpected turns, He blesses us with truth, enlightenment, and new adventures.
+In spite of the oddities in life, Cindy has discovered that God works through both the big and little “duh” moments.
+She’s also learned that, amid the unanswered questions, surprising twists, embarrassing moments, and unexpected turns, He blesses us with truth, enlightenment, and new adventures.

 Cindy has published more than 400 articles, including ones purchased by Clubhouse Jr. and Focus on the Family’s Single Parent Magazine.
 Her articles include “Showdown at the Homestead Corral,” “The Road Off Welfare,” and “Forgiving the Other Woman.”
 Currently, she’s a member of the Society of Children’s Book Writers and Illustrators and two exclusive writing critique groups.

 Cindy recently began working for Child and Parent Services (CAPS) in Indiana.
 Read more about Cindy’s writing adventures and duh moments at NeveraDuhMoment.com.